Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 QUIC has a fast and secure crypto handshake based on TLS.
 A client connects to a server, and it can verify the server based on its certificate.
-A new client connection takes 2 RTT to be established.
+A new client connection takes two times the RTT to be established.
 If a client connects to a known server, then it can try to establish a faster 0-RTT connection.

 Once a QUIC connection is established, QUIC datagrams can be sent in both directions.
-SRT can use this QUIC datagram tunneling to establish one or many connections on its own.
+SRT can use this QUIC datagram tunnelling to establish one or many connections on its own.
-Each SRT connection would take 2-RTT for handshaking.
+Each SRT connection would take two times the RTT for handshaking.

-The first handshake round of SRT is intended to get initial response from the server, identifying handshake procedure version and getting a cookie from the server (listener) to bear with potential DoS attacks.
-Apart from that, no viable data is exchanged during this first induction handshake phase.
+The first handshake round of SRT is intended to get an initial response from the server, identifying handshake procedure version and getting a cookie from the server (listener) to mitigate potential DoS attacks.
+Apart from that, no viable data is exchanged during this first "induction" handshake phase.

-In case SRT connection is established over an established and verified QUIC connection, the SRT connection time could be reduced to one RTT if only conclusion handshaking phase is performed.
-However SRT does not provide it as of now, thus appropriate modifications are required.
+If an SRT connection is established over an established and verified QUIC connection, the SRT connection time could be reduced to a single RTT interval if only the "conclusion" handshaking phase is performed.
+However SRT does not currently provide this functionality, thus appropriate modifications are required.

 ## Bidirectional Transmission

-Both QUIC and SRT allow bidirectional transmission of the payload over a single SRT connection.
+Both QUIC and SRT allow bidirectional transmission of a payload over a single SRT connection.
-Even with payload sent in one direction, some control packets are still sent in the opposite direction over the same connection.
+Even with a payload sent in one direction, some control packets are still sent in the opposite direction over the same connection.

 ## Congestion Control

-QUIC as a transport can apply congestion control.
+QUIC as a transport mechanism can apply congestion control.
 It is worth noting, however, the specifics of live streaming compared to file-based transmissions.
-The payload is not available right away, therefore regular bandwidth probing mechanisms by increasing the sending rate would not work.
+The payload is not available right away, therefore using regular bandwidth probing mechanisms to increase or decrease the sending rate would not work.

-The current sending rate is provided by SRT, which in terms receives the payload from a live source and can add some overhead when re-transmission of lost packets is performed.
+The current sending rate is provided by SRT, which in turn receives the payload from a live source and can add some overhead when retransmission of lost packets is performed.

-However, QUIC can use congestion control to detect congestion and throughput bottlenecks, and refuse sending above the certain limit.
-Then, SRT MUST handle such cases eventually dropping packets the loss of which can no longer be recovered.
+However, QUIC can use congestion control to detect congestion and throughput bottlenecks, and prevent sending above a certain limit.
+SRT MUST handle such cases by eventually dropping packets, which can no longer be recovered.

 It would make sense for a QUIC connection to provide this throughput limitation value back to SRT.
-In that case SRT can use the number to make clever and transport-aware retransmission decisions.
+In that case SRT could use the number to make clever and transport-aware retransmission decisions.

 It is also possible for QUIC to not apply any congestion control, relying on SRT.
 However, SRT does not reduce the sending rate below the input rate.
-If the bitrate of the original stream already exceeds network throughput, SRT would still try to deliver it, maintaining congestion and eventually breaking SRT connection.
+If the bitrate of the original stream already exceeds network throughput, SRT would still try to deliver it, maintaining congestion and eventually breaking the SRT connection.

 ## Pacing

-SRT uses ACK/ACKACK packet pair to measure RTT on the link, track latency and clock drift.
+SRT uses ACK/ACKACK packet pairs to measure RTT on a link, and to track latency and clock drift.
-It also uses packet pair probing to estimate connection bandwidth, although in live configuration it has only an informative use.
+It also uses packet pair probing to estimate connection bandwidth, although in live configurations it has only an informative use.

-Buffering and pacing SRT packet by QUIC SHOULD be done with awareness that these mechanisms of SRT would be interfered.
+Buffering and pacing SRT packets by QUIC SHOULD be done with the understanding that would interfere with the corresponding SRT mechanisms.

 ## Datagram vs H3 Datagram

-As an alternative to QUIC Datagram extension it might be possible to consider the H3 Datagram version to be compatible with more existing load balancers.
+As an alternative to using the QUIC Datagram extension, it might be possible to consider the H3 Datagram version in order to be compatible with more existing load balancers.

 # Security Considerations